-Ray Chase was born in Anoka, Minnesota and graduated from the University of Minnesota in 1903.
+Ray P. Chase (1880-1948) was born in Anoka, Minnesota and graduated from the University of Minnesota in 1903.
 He received a law degree from William Mitchell Law School in 1919.
 He served as State Auditor from 1920-1931, and as a member of the United States House of Representatives from 1933-1935.
 He failed in his bid to become Governor of the State of Minnesota, losing to Farmer-Laborite Floyd B. Olson in 1930.
 He was a popular and highly praised figure among conservatives.
 But he had strong ties to a number of right-wing organizations, including the fascist Silver Shirts that were popular in Minnesota in the 1930s.
 He was opposed to taxation, and remained a right-wing figure in Republican politics.
 Hyman Berman.
 “Political Antisemitism in Minnesota During the Great Depression.”
 Jewish Social Studies, Vol. 38, No. 3/4, American Bicentennial: I (Summer – Autumn, 1976), pp. 247-264.)

 Chase opened the Ray P. Chase Institute in Minneapolis and Chicago around 1936 in order to exert political influence over every aspect of Minnesota political life.
 His goal was to collect and keep “valuable information” on those whose ideas he opposed.
 He found spies to gather information, and frequently invented his opponents’ positions in order to advance his political agenda.
 Chase gathered information to use in order to smear the Farmer-Labor politicians running against the Republicans he supported.
+Chase gathered information to use in order to smear the Farmer-Labor politicians running against the Republicans he supported, including the publication of Are they Communists or Catspaws?.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at email@example.com